THUDM/CogVideo/README.md

 ## Project Updates

+- 🔥🔥 **News**: ```2024/11/14```: We released the `CogVideoX1.5` model in the diffusers version.
+Only minor parameter adjustments are needed to continue using previous code.
-- 🔥🔥 News: ```2024/11/08```: We have released the CogVideoX1.5 model.
+- 🔥 News: ```2024/11/08```: We have released the CogVideoX1.5 model.
 CogVideoX1.5 is an upgraded version of the open-source model CogVideoX.
 The CogVideoX1.5-5B series supports 10-second videos with higher resolution, and CogVideoX1.5-5B-I2V supports video generation at any resolution.
 The SAT code has already been updated, while the diffusers version is still under adaptation.
 Download the SAT version code [here](https://huggingface.co/THUDM/CogVideoX1.5-5B-SAT).
 - 🔥 **News**: ```2024/10/13```: A more cost-effective fine-tuning framework for `CogVideoX-5B` that works with a single